 But what do we do about the first example, let alone explain to people why the plural form plane's is incorrect?
 "It is a shame that the weather is so cold that we can't go looking for the dog today."
 Is that better?
 Does anyone else suffer from reading the examples I've chosen today to edit?

 Editing is a never-ending pursuit.
 One may start but never end.
 What of the Gettysberg Address? you may ask.
 No comment.
 The Constitution, the Declaration of Independence?
 Too time-honored to touch.

-We are all editors, in the sense that we correct constantly; we criticize, we rewrite, we redo.
+We are all editors, in the sense that we correct constantly: we criticize, we rewrite, we redo.
 Professional editors merely apply this drive toward perfection to the written word.
 I am a book editor, so that most of my assignments are easily hundreds of pages.
 It is awesome to have such manuscripts entrusted to me.
-There are so many ways to expressing every idea that exists.
+There are so many ways to express every idea that exists.
 To pinpoint the best one in each instance would be miraculous, though I encountered a professor of English, an American transplant, who had an exquisite command of the language--whatever her hapless victims (read: students) wrote she could re-express exquisitely, making them feel like utter fools at the hands of no less a grand stylist than Jane Austin.

 But she taught English rather than editing it.
 Her specialty is . . .
 I won't say, lest she or a student come upon this.
-Suffice it to say her nickname is Dragon Lady, a striker of terror into the hearts of far finer editors than I.
+Suffice it to say her nickname is Dragon Lady, a striker of terror into the hearts of far finer editors than me.

 Below is a photo taken of me imitating Dragon Lady.
 Not the sort of editor that Barzun trashed but someone who would freeze his blood.
 The photo was taken by Peggy McGehee Horton.